MohitGoel92/Classification/README.md

 <p align="center"> <img width="400" src= "/Pics/dt8.png"> </p>

 With Entropy gain, the function has a curve.
-This allows the average information of children to be less than the parent.
-Resulting in information gain and continued splitting.
+This allows the average information of children to be less than the parent, resulting in information gain and continued splitting.

 The diagram below depicts this.